KimmoHop/valve-extruder-knob/README.md

 ## Elegoo power switch / USB cover
 Sliding cover to prevent powering Elegoo Mars 4 with USB stick in it.

+## Aquila A1 hotend
+Bambu Lab A1 hotend and Orbiter 2.0 extruder for Aquila original X carriage, 4010 blower heasink cooling